cadwiki/cadwiki/WebApplication/BlogApp/wwwroot/posts/How-to-reload-a-.dll-into-AutoCAD.md

 The final topic is app domains, and this is where the magic happens.
 When a dll is netloaded, AutoCAD puts the .dll contents into AutoCAD's app domain.
 After that happens, the same dll cannot be netloaded again into AutoCAD's session.
-However, we can go directly to the AppDomain and load the dll ourself.
+However, I can go directly to the AppDomain and load the dll myself.

 ```
-Dim assemblyBytes As Byte() = System.IO.File.ReadAllBytes(pathToYourDll)
+Dim assemblyBytes As Byte() = System.IO.File.ReadAllBytes(pathToSomeDll)
 Dim reloadedAssembly As Assembly = AppDomain.CurrentDomain.Load(assemblyBytes)
 ```

 ## App domains woes
 Now, there are some more subtleties and things to keep in mind with AppDomains.

-1. **Bad things happen when you load multiple dlls with the same file name and assembly version**
+1. **Bad things happen when trying to load multiple dlls with the same file name and assembly version**
-    * So make sure to handle the condition when a user tries to reload the same versioned assembly.
+    * So I had to make sure to handle the condition when a user tries to reload the same versioned assembly.
-    * **If you load a new dll into an AppDomain that already has a old copy
+    * **If I load a new dll into an AppDomain that already has a old copy
-    of the same dll, make sure that the new copy and old copy have different assembly versions**.
+    of the same dll, I made sure that the new copy and old copy have different assembly versions**.
-    * Otherwise you might encounter strange errors similar to this one I spent 2 days trying to solve:
+    * Otherwise my code might encounter strange errors similar to this one I spent 2 days trying to solve:
     * **Here is an example exception thrown in AutoCAD when trying to use a WPF Window
 AutoCAD can't find the WPF resource since there are two .dlls
 (with the same assembly version)**
     * Root cause: The the dlls have with the same resource URI to the .xaml file

 ```
-System.Exception: The component 'YourNamespace.WindowYourWindow' does not have a resource identified by the URI '/YourNamespace;component/windowyourwindow.xaml'.
+System.Exception: The component 'SomeNamespace.Window' does not have a resource identified by the URI '/SomeNamespace;component/Window.xaml'.
 ```
 ![This is a alt text.](/images/wpf-uri-error.png "")

-2. AutoCAD's .Net API will not do anything for you once you load a .dll into it's AppDomain
+1. AutoCAD's .Net API will not do anything for me automatically once I load a .dll into it's AppDomain
-    * Just because your ShinyNewApp.dll has been reloaded into the current AppDomain does not mean it will work as intended.
+    * Just because my ShinyNewApp.dll has been reloaded into the current AppDomain does not mean it will work as intended.
-    * You will have to build an architecture to your app to support routing between  .dlls in the AppDomain
+    * I build my own architecture that support's routing between  .dlls in the AppDomain during Ribbon button clicks
 1. AutoCAD's .Net API does not have a way to unload previous
     Command definitions when loading a dll into its AppDomain
-    * You will have to unload your commands via C++ AutoCAD API
+    * I had to unload my commands via C++ AutoCAD API
-1. **My recommendation would be**:
-    * support this Wiki
-    * check out my repo for how the solution is implemented
-    * incorporate it into your project and build something new!

 ## Conclusion
 It is possible to reload a .dll into AutoCAD without closing or restarting CAD.
 I've used this in my development workflows and it has saved me countless hours.
-I've created a sample repo with this entire solution implemented.
-The solution is available through the paypal link at the top.

 <div id="references"></div>

 ## References
 Article describing what AutoCAD's AppDomain is